Quintin Hogg, Baron Hailsham of St Marylebone: Conservative Party leadership bid (1963)

-Lord Chancellorship
+Lord Chancellorship as Baron Hailsham (1970–1974, 1979–1987)

-Hogg served in the Conservative shadow cabinet during the Wilson government, and built up his practice at the bar where one of his clients was the Prime Minister and political opponent Harold Wilson.
+Hogg served in the Conservative shadow cabinet during the Wilson government, and built up his practice at the bar, where one of his clients was Harold Wilson, the Prime Minister and his political opponent.
 When Edward Heath won the 1970 general election he received a life peerage as Baron Hailsham of St Marylebone, of Herstmonceux in the County of Sussex, and became Lord Chancellor.
 Hogg was the first to return to the House of Lords as a life peer after having disclaimed an hereditary peerage.
 Hailsham's choice of Lord Widgery as Lord Chief Justice was criticised by his opponents, although he later redeemed himself in the eyes of the profession by appointing Lord Lane to succeed Widgery.
-His appointment as Lord Chancellor caused some amusement; in October 1962 he had told a journalist (Logan Gourlay of the Daily Express) that when he had inherited his title he had thought that by 1970 if the Tory Government were in power “some ass might make me Lord Chancellor”.
+His appointment as Lord Chancellor caused some amusement; in October 1962 he had told a journalist (Logan Gourlay of the Daily Express) that when he had inherited his title he had thought that by 1970 if the Tory Government were in power "some ass might make me Lord Chancellor".

-During his first term as Lord Chancellor, Hailsham oversaw the passage of the Courts Act 1971, which fundamentally reformed the English justice by abolishing the ancient assizes and quarter sessions, which were replaced by permanent Crown Courts.
+During his first term as Lord Chancellor, Hailsham oversaw the passage of the Courts Act 1971, which fundamentally reformed English justice by abolishing the ancient assizes and quarter sessions, which were replaced by permanent Crown Courts.
 The Act also established a unified court service, under the responsibility of the Lord Chancellor's Department, which as a result expanded substantially.
 He also piloted through the House of Lords Heath's controversial Industrial Relations Act 1971, which established the short-lived National Industrial Relations Court.